-We have developed Common Area Expectations for Playground, Hallway, Bathroom, Lunchroom, Library and Assembly.
+In order to create an orderly environment have developed Common Area Expectations for Playground, Hallway, Bathroom, Lunchroom, Library and Assembly.
 Posters with these expectations are posted around the building.
+These expectations were created in collaboration between our students and staff.
+They are also refined yearly as we adapt to the needs of our school community.